Post45 Data Collective Tabular Data Style Guide

 3. Use Appropriate Software

-CSV files can theoretically be viewed and edited in many different programs and softwares; however, not all of them will enforce appropriate formatting upon export (see Character Encoding).
-Avoid working with your data in text editors like Word, and instead stick to programs designed for data work specifically, like Excel , Google Sheets, R and RStudio, or Python and libraries like Pandas.
+CSV files can theoretically be viewed and edited in many different programs and software packages; however, not all of them will enforce appropriate formatting upon export (see Character Encoding).
+Avoid working with your data in text editors like Word, and instead stick to programs designed for data work specifically, like Excel, Google Sheets, R and RStudio, or Python and libraries like Pandas.

 CSV (Comma-Separated Values) is a non-proprietary format, meaning that you do not need a special piece of software to open it (see File Formats).
 Rather than saving as a structured spreadsheet, CSV files are plain text files wherein each value is separated by a comma.
 Learn more about CSV here.